-- Along with the co-chairs, the core members are the initial like-minded group of individuals that have agreed to initiate the WG, based on the real needs they have, or of those of their communities; hence, this group and respective their use base will also represent the first adopters. - Both co-chairs and members will continue to actively reach out to more interested parties, especially during the open community review phase and to ensure geographical distribution and representations from different stakeholders, including advocators that are pivotal for broader adoption. - Operational team (University of Oxford): Milo Thurston, Alejandra Gonzalez-Beltran, Philippe Rocca-Serra, Eamonn Maguire. - Based in Susanna-Assunta Sansone's group at the University of Oxford, these individuals have a long-standing, successful and international track record in service provision built with and for the academic and commercial communities, spanning many areas of life science.
+- Along with the co-chairs, the core members are the initial like-minded group of individuals that have agreed to initiate the WG, based on the real needs they have, or of those of their communities; hence, this group and their respective use base will also represent the first adopters. - Both co-chairs and members will continue to actively reach out to more interested parties to ensure geographical distribution and representations from different stakeholders, including advocators that are pivotal for broader adoption. - The BioSharing Operational Team, based in Susanna-Assunta Sansone's group at the University of Oxford, has a long-standing, successful and international track record in service provision built with and for the academic and commercial communities, spanning many areas of life science.
 They will contribute to the overall goal, but also execute the technical tasks and implementing relevant outcomes in the BioSharing registry.